 This upcycle tutorial is a one-stop project for all of those T-shirts that have a variety of logos and designs — think between 30 to 40.
 If you know how to make a basic quilt, Stacie says this will be easy to make with the right supplies.

 After making this woven headband from an upcycled T-shirt, you'll want to make one of every color to match all of your outfits.
-All you'll need is a shirt and a hot glue gun.Watch Kitty's T-shirt headband tutorial at Three Years of Death.
+All you'll need is a shirt and a hot glue gun.Check out IBT Girls T-shirt headband tutorial at Inspired by This.

 You'll want to show off this upcycled no-sew top that only requires a T-shirt, scissors and chalk to create.
 Extra tip: Wash in cold water and hang dry to get the look.